keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

 }
 ```

-The reordering has completed but all the comments are gone!
+The reordering has completed but all of the comments are gone!
 To retain our comments in the output, we'll add another delta, [StoreTriviaDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/trivia/StoreTriviaDelta.scala), that causes the results from `TriviaGrammar` to be stored in the AST.
-With this delta added to our refactoring, we get the following output:
+With this delta added to reorder members, we get the following output:

 ```scala
 class Example {